natgo/wt-wiki-scraper/wikitext-transpiled/ground/ADATS.md

 <!-- ''Some tanks are armed with several guns in one or more turrets.
 Evaluate the additional weaponry and give advice on its use.
 Describe the ammunition available for additional weaponry.
 Give advice on about how to use them and how to fill the ammunition storage.
 If there is no additional weaponry remove this subsection.'' -->
 {{main|MIM146}}

-Secondary armament of the ADATS (or primary, depending on how you choose to play it) are the MIM146 dual purpose guided missiles.
-You can effectively use these against any target you can point them at, due to the facts that they air-burst near aircraft, usually one-hit killing them with the 7.86 kg of TNT equivalent, and have 900 mm of penetration against armoured targets.
+The secondary armament of the ADATS (or primary, depending on how you choose to play it) are the MIM146 beam-riding dual-purpose guided missiles.
+You can effectively use these against any target you can point them at, due to the facts that they air-burst the aircraft within 6 m of trigger radius, usually one-hit killing them with the 7.86 kg of TNT equivalent, and have 900 mm of penetration against armoured targets.
 With a velocity of 1,027 m/s, aiming these things and tracking moving targets isn't an issue whatsoever.
 You point, you click, and the target usually dies in a single hit.
-In the event that, by some miracle of God himself, the target persists in clinging to their life, you can fire the MIM146 as fast as you'd like to, meaning follow-up shots are quick and easy, and with the aforementioned 900 mm of penetration, anything you shoot these at WILL be penetrated, unless the angle of impact is extreme.
+In the event that, by some miracle of God himself, the target persists in clinging to their life, you can fire the MIM146 as fast as you'd like to, meaning follow-up shots are quick and easy, and with the aforementioned 900 mm of penetration, anything you shoot these at will be penetrated, unless the angle of impact is extreme.

+The high velocity, brilliant 10 km of effective range, and decent 20 G of maximum overload make the MIM146 very efficient to catch high-speed jets even when they are evading.
+It never leaves any vapor trail and smoke in its path, and its long exhaust plume disappears a few seconds after launch.
+The ADATS has the capability to guide multiple MIM146s at once yet cannot be fired whilst in motion.
+Two launchers are a bit spread out, and the first 4 shots will launch from the left one.
+Remember to check whether your next missile might get blocked by the cover or not so you won't waste any of them.

 {| class="wikitable" style="text-align:center"
 |-